 Architecting an enterprise-wide plan for SaaS visibility and discovery is fundamental to establishing security and control.
 Besides, it is essential for companies pursuing organizational maturity.

 Yes, there will be savings.
-But more importantly, there will be effective administration and the ability to unlock the efficiency, collaboration, agility, scale and availability benefits of cloud technology.
+But more importantly, there will be effective administration and the ability to unlock the efficiency, collaboration, agility, scale, and availability benefits of cloud technology.
 Company culture as a whole can change.

 CIOs cannot control what they cannot see